UMCSTaR/Milestone_Medicare_Outcomes/code/model_summary/readme.md

-This folder contains markdown files for model summaries anf discriptive data for the cohort.
+This folder contains markdown files for model summaries and descriptive data for the cohort.

 No data processing or models were done in this folder.
 Summary reports were used for lab notebook for communication.
 The generated reports are saved under *reports* folder